Updated Mar 14, 2026§ For Vehicles

 If you've ever hidden an AirTag on a motorcycle, the process is similar but even simpler.
 No holder or case needed since the Monimoto is already weather-sealed.

-• 0:00 Bike moved without key fob nearby.
+• Step 1 Bike moved without the key fob nearby.

-• 0:44 Push notification on my phone: "Your motorcycle is being moved."
+• Step 2 Push notification: "Your motorcycle is being moved."

-• 0:58 Phone rings.
-Automated voice confirms the alert.
+• Step 3 Phone rings; an automated voice confirms the alert.

 Monimoto 9 theft alert timeline showing under 60 seconds from bike movement to phone call